Skip to main content

 The Wolf Matriarchs of Yellowstone is a story written by Sylvia M. Medina and Douglas W. Smith.
 It is about the reintroduction of wolves into Yellowstone after they were practically annihilated from the park.
 It specifically tells the story of the beautiful matriarch wolves, Wolf #9 and #7, and the role they played in bringing back the wolf to Yellowstone!
 You can order your copy of Wolf Matriarchs of Yellowstone today!

-Celebrate amazing wintertime, the planet, and the animal ecosystem with the Green Kids Club.
+Celebrate amazing summertime, the planet, and the animal ecosystem with the Green Kids Club.
 Check out our library of beautiful, fun, and educational books.
-Learn about the wolves in Yellowstone or the elephants in Africa, and get 20% off your order using code 2025Spring.
-The discount code is only available until June 15th.
+Learn about the wolves in Yellowstone or the elephants in Africa, and get 20% off your order using code 2025SUMMER.

 Join the Green Kids Club with the stories you'll love!